Lysine-specific demethylase 6A

 Lysine-specific demethylase 6A also known as Ubiquitously transcribed tetratricopeptide repeat, X chromosome (UTX), is a protein which in humans is encoded by the KDM6A gene.
 It belongs to the 2-oxoglutarate (2OG)-dependent dioxygenase superfamily.

 The Y-chromosome version of this gene is called UTY.

 Function

-UTX has been linked with demethylation of lysine residues on histone, in particular H3K27, resulting in a gene de-repression, a potential means of regulating cellular metabolism.
+UTX has been linked with demethylation of lysine residues on histone, in particular H3K27, resulting in a gene derepression, a potential means of regulating cellular metabolism.